Khlong Maphlap railway station

 Khlong Maphlap Railway Station is a railway station located in Si Nakhon Subdistrict, Si Nakhon District, Sukhothai.
 It is located 470.273 km from Bangkok railway station and is a class 3 railway station.
 It is on the Sawankhalok Branch Line of the Northern Line of the State Railway of Thailand.
+Prior to 2020, a single special express train ran from Bangkok to Sila At with a stopover at Khlong Maphlap.